johyexson/WhatsApp_Marketing_Analysis/README.md

 # Methods
 * The populaton was too large to cover so a representative sample derived through the purposive random sampling technique was used to determine the respondents
 * Questionnaires were distributed to students using a person to person approach
-* The data derived from the respondents were inputed into a table in Excel
+* The data gotten from the respondents were inputed into a table in Excel
 * Sorted and ensured that the data was in a consistent format
 * Converted it to a csv file and loaded it into Tableau for visualization
 # Tools